Meet the executive team

 Rob is a Chartered Accountant with a masters in business administration.
 He has more than 25 years of finance, strategic and business management experience.
 For the last 15 years, from has held senior leadership roles within SME businesses across a range of different sectors including legal, financial services, not for profit and local government.

-Deputy director shooting & operations
+Deputy director for shooting and operations